01-edu/public/subjects/devops/joker-num/README.md

 When you're trying to guess the secret number with a valid input, your program must output some tips as follow:

-- First you will need to prompt a message so that the player knows what he must do: `"Enter your guess (<tries_left> tries left)`.
+- First you will need to prompt a message so that the player knows what he must do: `"Enter your guess (<tries_left> tries left)"`.
 - If the number is bigger than the secret one: `Go down`.
 - If the number si smaller than the secret one: `Go up`.
 - If the number is the correct one: `Congratulations, you found the number in <number_of_tries> moves!`.